 See Illinois (unpublished)

 Illinoisans know Springfield as the capital city.
 The rest of the world knows Springfield as the home of Abraham Lincoln.
 The two facts are related.
-Lincoln moved to Springfield because it was the capital; his law career might have flourished in any town that size, but his political career would not.
-Lincoln took up residence in Springfield in 1837, after the city was named the new state capital.
+Lincoln moved to Springfield in 1837 because it had just been named the new capital; his law career might have flourished in any town that size, but his political career would not.
 He married, bought the only house he was to ever own, raised a family, and rose to national political prominence, and ran for President as a citizen of Springfield.
 He left Springfield in 1861 for Washington and war, and never returned alive.

-What you see here was part of my never-published guide to Illinois history and Culture.
+What you see here was part of my never-published guide to Illinois history and culture.
 (For more about that project, see “See Illinois” in Publications.)
 I often had occasion to write about Lincoln tourism in Springfield, and some of this unused material later appeared in other pieces.
 I must also own up to the fact some material from older pieces, such as Ghost Houses, ended up in the guide draft.
+With permission, of course.

-Lincoln’s house and tomb have always attracted pilgrims, of course, but in anticipation of the bicentennial of his birth, in 2009, a massive new presidential library has been built downtown, and new statues commissioned.
+Lincoln’s house and tomb have always attracted pilgrims from other parts, of course, but in anticipation of the bicentennial of his birth, in 2009, a massive new presidential library has been built downtown, and new statues commissioned.
 The town has been plastered with what amounts to billboards depicting his events and personalities of his time in Springfield for the instruction of tourists more averse to opening books than opening their wallets.

-Visiting writers ritually note that Springfield itself is dull, but most end up confessing a fascination for its most famous citizen.
+Visiting writers ritually note that Springfield itself is dull, but most end up confessing a fascination for its most famous and least dull citizen.
 Springfield’s dullness adds to Lincoln’s sheen.
 Jan Morris in 1998 voiced sentiments that are common among the literate tourist.

 What made the place so marvelous was the fact that out of an environment so fustian, so fascinating a hero should have emerged.
 Like it or not, when we consider Springfield and all it represents, we must remember that for 25 years Abraham Lincoln was part of it.”